ItJustWorksTM/smce-gd/README.md

 * _[godot-cpp](https://github.com/godotengine/godot-cpp)_ (automatically built from source; *_SConstruct_ is **not** used, but _Python3_ is still required)
 * C++20-compatible compiler + _[CMake](https://cmake.org)_

+### Prerequisites

+1. [Setup](https://github.com/ItJustWorksTM/smce-gd/wiki) (follow the setup for your OS)
+2. [Releases](https://github.com/ItJustWorksTM/libSMCE/releases) (extract/install the artifact for your OS, Windows users should download the Release version)
-\* To install libSMCE head to it's [releases](https://github.com/ItJustWorksTM/libSMCE/releases) page and extract/install one of the artifacts, then set the env var `SMCE_ROOT` pointed to the root of the extracted directory.
+3. Set the env var `SMCE_ROOT` pointed to the root of the extracted directory.
+4. Restart the computer to make sure the env var gets applied.

 ### Building

 ```shell
 mkdir build
 cmake -B build